 In the event of any query or complaint in connection with the information we hold about you, please email firstname.lastname@example.org or write to us at The Watch Oak, Chain Lane, Battle, East Sussex TN33 0YD.

-GDPR takes effect this Friday, 25th May.
-One of the requirements of the Regulations is a Privacy Statement containing the details specified in Regulation 13.
+One of the requirements of the Data Protection Regulations which took effect last May is a Privacy Statement containing the details specified in Regulation 13.
 For the text of Regulation 13, please see the following link – GDPR Regulation 13

 In order to assist clubs, the ECF has prepared a template Privacy Statement and a Regulation 13 cross check (follow the links below)

 In both cases, you should know that they are general in nature and need to be adapted for the particular circumstances of each club.
 Also, the ECF is not in a position to provide legal advice and it is a matter for each club to satisfy themselves that they are complying with the requirements of GDPR.